jhudsl/OTTR_Template/getting_started.md

 ## Creating your course

-In the upper right of the landing page for this repository, click the green `Use this template` botton and follow the steps to set up your course's GitHub repository.
+In the upper right of the landing page for this repository, click the green `Use this template` button and follow the steps to set up your course's GitHub repository.

 ![Where is the `Use this template` button?](resources/template_button.png)